bjackson2022/BigDataBandits-store-price-predictions/README.md

 ## Introduction - It's all in the data!!
 Having more robust sales forecasting models have become increasingly important within today's businesses in order for them to properly plan and make more informed, data-driven decisions for their future sales, profitability and resourcing goals throughout the current and future years.
-Through analyzing past sales data inputs, current market trends and other relevant factors, businesses can forecast their future sales and adjust their company strategies accordingly.
+Through analyzing past sales data inputs, current market trends and other relevant factors, businesses can then forecast their future sales and adjust their company strategies accordingly.

 ## Project Background